EMERGENCY SERVICES IN THE VILLAGE OF ALDEN

 Presently 50 plus members serve in the Alden H&L FC and the company operates three pumpers, a 75' aerial - pumper, one rescue truck, two ambulances and a water rescue truck complete with a 15' rescue boat and trailer.
 The members are led by a Fire Chief and three Assistant Chiefs.

-To help pay the bills the membership has an annual fire company carnival and an annual Chicken BBQ.
+To help pay the bills the membership has sportsmen raffles and an annual Chicken BBQ.

 Alden EMS Department